German parties agree to form a new government after months of drift in Europe's biggest economy

+Merz said the deal is “a very strong and clear signal to the people of our country, and also a clear signal to our partners in the European Union: Germany is getting a government that is capable of acting and will act strongly.”

+Asked about his message to the U.S. president, Merz replied: “The key message to Donald Trump is, Germany is back on track.
+Germany will fulfill the obligations in terms of defense and Germany is willing to strengthen their own competitiveness.”
+He added, "We will bring the European Union forward.”

-But already last month, the two sides pushed plans through parliament to enable higher defense spending by loosening strict rules on incurring debt and to set up a huge infrastructure fund that's aimed at boosting the stagnant economy.
+The prospective coalition embarked on one big project before even reaching a deal to govern together.
+Last month, it pushed plans through parliament to enable higher defense spending by loosening strict rules on incurring debt, and to set up a huge infrastructure fund that's aimed at boosting the stagnant economy.

 That was an about-turn for Merz, whose party had spoken out against running up new debt before the election without entirely closing the door to future changes to Germany’s self-imposed “debt brake.”